-To make the sugar syrup, combine water with the sugar, tapioca starch, and corn syrup in a small saucepan over medium to medium-high heat.
+To make the sorbet syrup, combine water with the sugar, tapioca starch, and corn syrup in a small saucepan over medium to medium-high heat.

 Place it in a container and let it cool to room temperature.
 Refrigerate for a minimum of 4 hours to a maximum of 24 hours.

-Thoroughly mix the blood orange and lemon juice with the sugar syrup.
+Thoroughly mix the blood orange and lemon juice with the sorbet syrup.

 Process in your ice cream maker according to the manufacturer’s instructions.